(4.3) HISTORY - September 30, 1968: An Infamous Date for the Ocklawaha River

 sometime before the closure of the earthen Rodman Dam on September 30, 1968.

-This document was discovered by Roy R. "Robin" Lewis III on October 12, 2013.
+This document was discovered by the late Roy R. "Robin" Lewis III on October 12, 2013.

 Aerial photo (above) is from